 After running Facebook ‘likes’ through a sophisticated algorithm, the researchers were able to tell with 88% accuracy whether a man was gay or straight for example.
 What’s important to note is that fewer than 5% of the gay men in the study had clicked obvious ‘likes’ such as gay marriage, so the researchers were able to tell a person’s sexuality through far less revealing ‘likes’ (such as the No H8 Campaign and Wicked the Musical for example).

 In addition, 75% of the time the researchers could tell whether a Facebook user took illegal drugs and 95% of the time they could tell the person’s race.
 The researchers could even tell whether users’ parents had separated by the time they were 21 or not!

-On the one hand, this could be positive news for Facebook users as it means Facebook will be able to target its users with highly relevant ads and news content in the future.
-On the other hand, it shows once more how public and dangerous the use of social media can often be from a basic privacy point of view.
+On the one hand, this could be positive news for Facebook users as it means Facebook should be able to target them with more relevant ads and news content in the future.
+On the other hand, it shows once more how dangerous the use of social media can often be from a basic privacy point of view.